zhangguanghuib/NewCommerceSDK/Hardware_Station_Extension.md

 <hr/>
 The steps to implement a payment device is like below:<br/>
 1. Go through this document: https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/end-to-end-payment-extension
-2. Go to hardware profile, change it as this:<br/>
+2. Go to hardware profile, change it as this:
     ![image](https://user-images.githubusercontent.com/14832260/184475278-af43fddb-f7be-4334-9b6b-f6e9be2a72b2.png)

 3. Clone the code from https://github.com/microsoft/Dynamics365Commerce.InStore/tree/release/9.39/src/HardwareStationSample/PaymentDevice
-4. Update the code as below:<br/>
+4. Update the code as below:
     ![image](https://user-images.githubusercontent.com/14832260/184475360-53eb7775-42b0-419f-a347-e0b0e88481b3.png)

 5. Make a cash and carry transaction, you can see the break point got hit:<br/>
     ![image](https://user-images.githubusercontent.com/14832260/184475434-6b0b3cb0-6858-4677-a1c4-7c56c8aa5592.png)